2jfw/Starling-Particle-Editor/README.md

 ### Credits

-- Thanks to **devon-o**, author of the initial version of this awesome and wunderful tool
+- Thanks to **devon-o**, author of the initial version of this awesome and wonderful tool